News & Alerts

 Given their popularity, SPC platforms are often labelled “Emerging Manager Platforms” and are being offered more frequently by the fund administrator and governance firms as an optimum solution.
 Other benefits to them include reducing the increased regulatory burdens and aiding a time sensitive fund launch, when compared to the traditional standalone framework.

-Next steps – selecting the right service providers
+Choosing the right service providers for fund success

 Selecting the right service providers is key to the long-term success of a fund.
 Emerging managers are faced with the daunting prospect of finding the right provider, amongst a wide array of options.
 By outsourcing critical operational activities, managers can access best-in-class expertise and technologies to improve insight, gain efficiencies, and create a scalable infrastructure.
 It’s important to partner with a provider that has specific industry expertise and a focus on providing a high-quality, personalized service.
 Types of service providers may include:

-Prime brokers: these services include the execution and clearing of trades and custody of cash and investments.
+These services include the execution and clearing of trades and custody of cash and investments.
 It is worth noting that prime brokers will often maintain advisory or consulting divisions that facilitate connections with accountants, attorneys, insurance firms, bankers, and other service providers, alongside offering capital introduction services.
-FundBank has recently collaborated with Interactive Brokers to provide a seamless, next-generation trading experience designed exclusively for the asset management industry.
+FundBank has recently collaborated with Interactive Brokers to provide Introduced Prime Brokerage Services, a seamless, next-generation trading experience designed exclusively for the asset management industry.
 With cost efficient trading and professional pricing, emerging managers can access more than 150 markets in 33 countries through its advanced trading technologies.

 Emerging managers launching new funds often find themselves time constrained when addressing key structural and operational considerations, posing real risks both in the immediate term and as their fund platform evolves.
 They face a multitude of complicated challenges; overcoming these requires resilience, adaptability, and a strategic approach.
 Managers must not only consider the operational necessities, but they must also ensure the selection of solid service providers who will execute these ongoing functions and, in turn, support the growth of the fund.